2 Days in Rome, Italy

 How much will my Rome trip cost?

-The cost of your Rome trip will depend on factors like accommodation, dining, and activities.
-On average, budget travelers can expect to spend around €50-€100 per day, mid-range travelers around €100-€200, and luxury travelers €200 and above.
-This includes accommodations, meals, and entry fees to attractions.
+The cost of a Rome trip varies based on your travel style.
+For budget travelers, expect to spend around €50-€100 per day, mid-range travelers can budget €100-€200 per day, while luxury travelers should plan for €200 or more.
+This includes accommodation, meals, and entrance fees to attractions.

 Is tap water safe to drink in Rome?